apache/ignite-3/modules/rest-api/README.md

 ## Error handling

 Ignite 3 implements the [problem/json](todo) in all endpoints.
 That's why problem definition and common problem handling are defined in this module.
-Here is how it is working:
+Here is how it works:

 - `IgniteException` is thrown in any Ignite component
 - REST Controller might not handle this exception